 June sees the herd crossing the mighty Grumeti river, battling strong currents and many crocodiles who lie in wait.
 During July and August, you’ll need to be in the north of the Serengeti to see the herds.
-Towards the ends of these months, the millions of wildebeest will cross the Mara river and make their way into Kenya’s Masai Mara.
-Here, they’ll find good grazing throughout September and October, before they’ll begin the long journey back, this time in a steady trail along the eastern strip of the parks, during the month of November.
+Towards the end of these months, the millions of wildebeest will cross the Mara river and make their way into Kenya’s Masai Mara.
+Here, they’ll find good grazing throughout September and October, before they’ll begin the long journey back, this time on a steady trail along the eastern strip of the parks, during November.
 Finally, the herd will complete the trip to end up back in the south of the Serengeti for December and January.

-Witnessing the sheer size the migration is a once in a lifetime experience and one you won’t ever forget, and so we definitely recommend including the Serengeti or Masai Mara in your Tanzania trip.
+Witnessing the sheer size of the migration is a once-in-a-lifetime experience and one you won’t ever forget, so we definitely recommend including the Serengeti in your Tanzania safari.
 But a Tanzanian safari does not end in the Serengeti.
 There are many other parks packed with wildlife waiting for you to explore!

-Another reason we love Tanzania for a first time safari is because it’s so easy to combine your safari with some rest and relaxation at the beach.
-The islands off of Tanzania’s coast offer pristine beaches and beautiful coral reefs, ideal for catching your breathe after the excitement of your safari.
+Another reason we love Tanzania for a first-time safari is that it’s so easy to combine your safari with some rest and relaxation at the beach.
+The islands off Tanzania’s coast offer pristine beaches and beautiful coral reefs, ideal for catching your breath after the excitement of your safari.
 There’s Zanzibar, the most well-known and developed of the islands; Pemba, more secluded and private, as well as Mafia and Fanjove, both seemingly untouched by humans and busy tourism.
 From the parks of the mainland, these islands are easily accessible via plane, meaning there aren’t too many connecting flights to concern yourself with, and because the islands are part of Tanzania, you don’t need to worry about additional visas either!

 We recommend combining two or three different safari locations during your trip, before making your way to the islands for some much-needed relaxation.
 Tanzania is perfect for this.
 Internal flights are simple, and everything is relatively close!

 For the safari component of your trip, we recommend a visit to the Sabi Sands Game Reserve in the north of the country.
-This 65 000-hectare reserve is home to highest density of animals in South Africa, and Big 5 sightings here are a regular occurrence.
+This 65 000-hectare reserve is home to the highest density of animals in South Africa, and Big 5 (lion, leopard, elephant, buffalo, and rhino) sightings here are a regular occurrence.
 With two rivers – the Sand and the Sabi river running through, the reserve offers a variety of ecosystems and stunning accommodation options to enjoy during your stay.
-Whether you’re looking for somewhere authentic to base yourself while you spend all your time out in nature, or a 5 star establishment offering the ultimate in luxury and privacy, Sabi Sands has it all.
+Whether you’re looking for somewhere authentic to base yourself while you spend all your time out in nature, or a 5-star establishment offering the ultimate in luxury and privacy, Sabi Sands has it all.

-For the bustle of city life, and to experience the South Africa that locals enjoy, we really recommend a few days spent in Cape Town.
+For the bustle of city life, and to experience the South Africa that locals enjoy, we recommend a few days spent in Cape Town.
 This beautiful coastal city is found at the southern tip of the continent.
-There’s so many activities on offer here.
+There are so many activities on offer here.
 The area is home to some spectacular beaches, although we’ll be impressed if you venture into the icy Atlantic ocean!
-There’s also the bars, restaurants, museums and art galleries of the bustling city centre.
+There are also bars, restaurants, museums, and art galleries in the bustling city center.
 Famous Table Mountain offers a large selection of hiking trails for the more active adventurer, but if hiking isn’t your thing, then why not take the cable car up to the top of this natural wonder?

-An hour outside of Cape Town, you’ll find yourself in the cape winelands, another region South Africa is famous for.
+An hour outside of Cape Town, you’ll find yourself in the Cape Winelands, another region South Africa is famous for.
 The towns of Stellenbosch and Franschhoek are well known for their picturesque scenery and rolling vineyards.
-Franschhoek is renowned as the country’s culinary capital, with many world renowned chefs setting up award winning restaurants in the area because of the easy access to some of the best wines and fresh produce in the country.
+Franschhoek is renowned as the country’s culinary capital, with many world-renowned chefs setting up award-winning restaurants in the area because of easy access to some of the best wines and fresh produce in the country.
 Come here planning on eating and drinking your way through the day!